 After winning First Prize in the 1982 Manchester International Organ Competition, he appeared twice as soloist at the Royal Festival Hall and has continued to play with numerous choirs and orchestras, including Sinfonia Viva (formerly the East of England Orchestra), the Wren Orchestra, the Orchestra of St John’s Smith Square, the Milton Keynes Chamber orchestra, and English Sinfonia, and has featured on several recordings, including five solo discs.
 There is a YouTube clip of Michael playing the harpsichord at “Elizabeth Walker plays Bach”.

-Michael is currently Director of Music at the Priory Church of Our Lady and St Cuthbert, Worksop, a founder member of Mvsica Donvm Dei, playing on period instruments mainly in the East Midlands, with whom he recently appeared on Radio Three’s Eighteenth-Century season on In Tune live from Kedleston Hall.
+Michael is a founder member of Mvsica Donvm Dei, playing on period instruments mainly in the East Midlands, with whom he recently appeared on Radio Three’s Eighteenth-Century season on In Tune live from Kedleston Hall.
 Michael is also harpsichordist for the chamber trio Continuum, with whom he has recently performed twice at the Handel House Museum in London.
 For 15 years he was the Director of Music of Worksop Priory.
 For many years he was accompanist to Nottingham Harmonic Society, occasionally taking rehearsals in Neil Page’s absence.
 In 1994 he conducted their concert performance of Mozart’s Mass in c minor in Southwell Minster with the City of Oxford Orchestra.
 As need has arisen, Michael has frequently turned his hand to making choral arrangements tailored to the individual requirements of the group with which he has been working, for example Nottingham Boys Choir.
 For many years he has written reviews for the Organists’ Review, and he has a number of compositions published.
 He lives with his wife, also a singing teacher, in Newark.